miladhub/shibboleth-sp-example/README.md

     nc -l 9176

-If you navigate to the app at <https://localhost/app> the page will stay there hanging, but on the console you can see all SAML headers coming through, which means that SAML is working:
+If you navigate to the app at <https://localhost/app>, the IdP will first prompt for credentials - just enter `user1` / `user1pass`; after that, the page will stay there hanging, but on the console you can see all SAML headers coming through, which means that SAML is working:

     GET / HTTP/1.1
     Host: host.docker.internal:9176